Microwave

 4 ):

-FAILED ...test_microwave_w - TypeError: microwave() missing 1 required positional argument:...
+FAILED ...test_closed_door - TypeError: microwave() missing 1 required positional argument: 'timer_is_set'

-because the other assertions call the microwave function with 2 arguments and I just changed the function signature to make it take 3 required arguments
+because the tests call the microwave function with 2 arguments (door_is_open and start_is_pushed) and I just changed the function signature to make it take 3 required arguments (door_is_open, start_is_pushed and timer_is_set).
+I have to make timer_is_set a choice.

 • I add a default value to make timer_is_set a choice